numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ```

 ##### update_logger!
-As with the compressors this is a function that performs an in-place update of the
+As with the compressors `update_logger!` performs an in-place update of the
 LoggerRecipe using the inputted progress metric and iteration of the method.
 An example of
 the `update_logger!` function for the BasicLoggerRecipe is included below.
 ```